 If you’re married or in a long-term relationship, making your spouse or partner your beneficiary might make the most sense.
-Your partner can cover shared expenses, such as mortgage payments, and pay off any outstanding personal debts.
+Your partner could cover shared expenses, such as mortgage payments, and pay off any outstanding personal debts.

 Your children or dependents

 Do you have kids or dependents?
-You can name them as beneficiaries on your life insurance.
+You could name them as beneficiaries on your life insurance.
 This is often the first option for single parents without serious partners or spouses.
 This option makes perfect sense, as your kids or dependents might be the main reason behind your decision to buy life insurance.
-You may want to make sure they have money for school or can easily foot the bill for any debts that you leave behind.
+You may want to make sure they have money for school or could easily foot the bill for any debts that you leave behind.

 Your family members

 Outside of your partner, spouse or children, a relative is a strong option when picking a beneficiary.
 Choosing a relative — or someone else in your family that’s near your age or slightly younger — may be a good idea.
-If you want, you can make one of your parents a beneficiary too.
+If you want, you could make one of your parents a beneficiary too.

 Your close friends